jnk0le/RFM7x-lib/README.md

 Unlike the nRF24/SI24R1, clearing `MAX_RT` interrupt request is not enough.
 In this case `FLUSH_TX` command have to be also executed (`TX_REUSE` ???), to unlock any further transmissions.

-- other minor differencies can be found in application notes
+- All documentations says about 83 available channels, but tests show that all 127 channels can be used.
-- all documentations says about 83 available channels, but tests show that all 127 channels can be used.
+- All modules except bk2425 (rfm75) are said to be 5V (IO) tolerant "but that's not the case".
+It might be necessary even after every power-up.
-- all modules except bk2425 (rfm75) are said to be 5V (IO) tolerant "but that's not the case".
+- Other minor differencies can be found in rebranded application notes

 In almost all nRF24 fakes, any kind of power noise, missing decoupling, or even anything around within few meters, may result in increased packet drop rate.
 Even though properly initialized bk242x chips are more stable (noise immune) than SI24R1, it still requires additional bypass caps.